certbot/certbot/certbot/docs/contributing.rst

 ``tools/requirements.txt`` and ``tools/oldest_constraints.txt`` can be updated
 using ``tools/pinning/current/repin.sh`` and ``tools/pinning/oldest/repin.sh``
 respectively.
-This works by using ``poetry`` to generate pinnings based on a dummy Poetry project defined by the ``pyproject.toml`` file in the same directory as the script.
+This works by using ``poetry`` to generate pinnings based on a Poetry project defined by the ``pyproject.toml`` file in the same directory as the script.
 In many cases, you can just run the script to generate updated dependencies, however, if you need to pin back packages or unpin packages that were previously restricted to an older version, you will need to modify the ``pyproject.toml`` file.
 The syntax used by this file is described at https://python-poetry.org/docs/pyproject/ and how dependencies are specified in this file is further described at https://python-poetry.org/docs/dependency-specification/.

 If you want to learn more about the design used here, see